The Distance of the Earth

 My incipient travel brings me to Graz, reading “A Wild Thing” by Hilde Bouchez.
 The architectural exploration begins around an abandoned site directly within the urban context.
 On behalf of dust, the thesis follows the question of how spaces can be read like texts and how texts can be constructed like spaces.
 The main project becomes a situated writing with different real and not-so-real experiences, jumping between an allegorical space and the existing site in Graz.
 It attempts to develop an authentic representation within the debate about the dichotomy of nature/culture and dynamics of the Earth.

 Based on the writing, a physical public intervention responds to the site as a performative space and invitation into our world full of tiny particles.
 A moment when in a darker void — music, other people, and from time to time a light beam — all intersect.
 At this exact moment, it might be a blur between artificial and natural.
-The thesis does not argue for abolishing all maintenance strategies, but rather knowing and understanding the Earth more accurately.
 This muddled approach draws influence from performative writings of Jozef Wouters, dreamy links to Italo Calvino’s “The Distance of the Moon” and embodied writings of McKenzie Wark.

 So, Krzkz starts travelling through the filthy outside and arrives at an abandoned landscape in a city full of dust.
-After reading the buildings.
-Krzkz closes her eyes and dreams about a new place – an event full of dust to make you see nothing, but the dependency of your own eyes vision.
+Krzkz closes her eyes and dreams about a new place.

 -